vmtamburro/Data-Engineering/Cloud Computing/Azure/DP-900 Data Fundamentals/01_data_concepts.md

 * Work performed by transactional systems is referred to OLTP or Online Transactional Processing.
   * Rely on a database system in which database is optimized for both read/write operations in order to support CRUD
     * Create, Retrieve, Update, Delete
+  * OLTP systems are used to support live applications that process business data - often referred to as line of business (LOB) applications.
   * Operations are applied transactionally in a way that ensures the integrity of the data stored in the database
   * To accomplish this, OLTP systems enforce transactions that support ACID semantics
     * Atomicity